iwalte01/fashionisa-blog/blog-fashion/_posts/2020-08-24-3-Cute-Back-to-School-Outfits.md

 <img src="/fashionisa-blog/images/fash3/bts_thumbnail.jpg" height="300px">
 <img src="/fashionisa-blog/images/fash3/bts1.jpg" height="300px">

 This outfit will definitely be my go to for socially distanced hangouts this fall because I know it will look really good with a black mask!
 To create this look, I layered a black mesh shirt over a black lace top and tucked it into wide-legged jean capris that I thrifted from Rumours in NC.
 I then belted this look with a chunky black and gold statement belt.
-I chose gold hoop earrings to match the belt, and a black headband that pulls the look together.
+I added gold hoop earrings to match the belt, and a black headband to pull the look together.
 I also made sure to wear a bold red lip, adding a pop of color to my look.
 This outfit wouldn’t be complete without some cool shoes, so I have on my Doc Martens (not pictured).

 <p class="lst-item">2.</p>
 <img src="/fashionisa-blog/images/fash3/bts2.jpg" height="300px">